What is Urinary Incontinence?

 There are different types of Urinary Incontinence associated with different causes and so the correct diagnosis is vital for indicating an appropriate treatment.

-Can have symptoms that belong to just one type or multiple types simultaneously.
 The most frequent types of Urinary Incontinence in women are:

 Woman coughing and, in a circle, bladder leaking urine